andyperlitch/angularjs-table/README.md

 Options Object
 --------------
-The options object should be available on the parent scope of the `<mlhr-table>` element.
+The options object should be available on the parent scope of the `<ap-mesa>` element.
 It is optional (defaults are used) and has the following keys:

 |        key         |    type   |   default   |                                                             description                                                              |
 | ------------------ | --------- | ----------- | ------------------------------------------------------------------------------------------------------------------------------------ |